SoCal Focal socalfocal.com ·

 Ablation margin · Modality-specific margin feasibility

-Treatment margin is the additional tissue ablated beyond the visible tumour boundary to account for microscopic extension and targeting uncertainty.
+Treatment margin is the additional tissue ablated beyond the visible tumor boundary to account for microscopic extension and targeting uncertainty.
 A wider margin improves oncologic control but increases collateral injury risk to the urethra, NVBs, EUS, and rectum.
 Margin selection must be reconciled against the proximity scores in the P+S and R domains above.

 Intended Ablation Margin Beyond Index Lesion